 Financial advisement professionals who hold CFP certification status must acknowledge and follow a rigorous code of ethics set forth by the Board of Standards.
 This code outlines how CFP license holders must conduct themselves while offering their services to clients.
 Individuals who do not comply with the code can have their certifications revoked by the Board of Standards.

 Salary and Employment Outlook Information

-According to PayScale.com, the median salary among certified financial planners was $65,725 as of January 2016.
-The U.S. Bureau of Labor Statistics reports that employment opportunities for personal financial advisors were expected to increase 30% between 2014 and 2024.
+According to Bureau of Labor Statistics, the median salary among personal financial advisors was $88,890 as of 2018.
+The U.S. Bureau of Labor Statistics reports that employment opportunities for personal financial advisors were expected to increase 7% between 2018 and 2028.
 This rate is significantly faster than the national average for all job sectors.